 Download the proper files to install Android 13

 Before you get things going, you’ll need to download the appropriate OTA image for your smartphone (here) via your computer.
 Factory images are available too but can require the device to be wiped completely, which isn’t the case for OTA images.
-Furthermore, installing via an OTA image means you’ll automatically get new betas over the air.
 Our instructions below also reflect the OTA process.

 Boot into recovery mode on your phone